 Internal combustion engines are not the only source of the volatile organic compounds in photochemical smog.
-Other sources of VOCs include paints and solvents containing petrochemical byproducts, diesel and organic waste combustion, and fracking and oil drilling processes.
+Other sources of VOCs include paints and solvents containing petrochemical byproducts, diesel and organic waste combustion, fracking and oil drilling processes.
+The largest source of VOC’s is vegetation.
 (See Figure 4 for an illustration of the ICE combustion trade off.)

 So, how do the emission of VOCs and NOxs lead to the production of secondary pollutants in photochemical smog?
-The answer is that they chemically disrupt the normal reactions that take place in the troposphere, the lowest layer of the Earth's atmosphere.
+Without VOCs, NOx makes ozone and then destroys it, so ozone doesn't accumulate.
+VOCs allow the NOx to be recycled, so that it can produce ozone without destroying it.
 Normally, a series of chemical reactions between oxygen and nitrous oxide gases keep the relative amounts of ozone in equilibrium.
 However, when large amounts of NOxs and VOCs enter the atmosphere, they set off a chain reaction that prevents ozone from being removed from the lower atmosphere, while also producing excessive ozone and other secondary pollutants.
 This process relies upon the light energy of UV rays from the sun, which is why primary pollutants like VOCs and NOx's predominate in earlier hours of the day as people drive to work in the morning.
 Likewise, ozone levels rise later in the afternoon once hours of UV radiation have allowed atmospheric reactions to consume the primary pollutants in the production of secondary pollutants (See Figure 5.)

 The dominant secondary pollutant in photochemical pollution is ozone (O3.)
 You may know it as the protective layer of gas in the stratosphere, which absorbs large amounts of dangerous, incoming UV radiation from the sun.
 However, while the ozone layer in the upper atmosphere is extremely beneficial to life on Earth, ozone in the troposphere is a toxin to human and ecological life.
 Known to damage lung tissue, weaken the immune system, and damage crops and other plant and animal life, this powerful oxidizing agent is one of the deadliest components of photochemical smog.
 Other secondary pollutants that form when NOx's react with sunlight include peroxyacetyl nitrate and aldehydes.